firasm/jupyterbook_course_template/about/syllabus_bits/policies.md

 ## Health & Wellness - UNC 337

-At UBC Okanagan health services to students are provided by Health and Wellness.
+At UBC Okanagan health services to students are provided by Health and Wellbeing.
 Nurses, physicians and counsellors provide health care and counselling related to physical health, emotional/mental health and sexual/reproductive health concerns.
 As well, health promotion, education and research activities are provided to the campus community.
-If you require assistance with your health, please contact [Health and Wellness](http://www.students.ok.ubc.ca/health-wellness) in person (UNC 337) or by email (healthwellness.okanagan@ubc.ca) for more information or to book an appointment.
+If you require assistance with your health, please contact [Health and Wellbeing](https://students.ubc.ca/health) in person (UNC 337) or by email (healthwellness.okanagan@ubc.ca) for more information or to book an appointment.

 ## Sexual Violence Prevention and Response Office (SVPRO)